dunglas/frankenphp/docs/static.md

 This binary supports all glibc versions 2.17 and superior but does not run on musl-based systems (like Alpine Linux).

-The resulting static binary is named `frankenphp` and is available in the current directory.
+The resulting mostly static (except `glibc`) binary is named `frankenphp` and is available in the current directory.

 If you want to build the static binary without Docker, take a look at the macOS instructions, which also work for Linux.

 ### Custom Extensions

-By default, most popular PHP extensions are compiled.
+By default, the most popular PHP extensions are compiled.

 To reduce the size of the binary and to reduce the attack surface, you can choose the list of extensions to build using the `PHP_EXTENSIONS` Docker ARG.